 The more time passes, the more the swelling increases and at lunchtime my feet look deformed.
 My Australian friends look at me and, as they laugh, they say: “cankle”.
 This nice definition is the union of two words, “calf” and “ankle” that perfectly describes the lack of shape of the lower part of my legs.
 Rubén comforts me by telling me that it is a small allergy that often affects European travellers, and there are those who have worse.
 From now on my outfit will be long linen trousers and socks over the trousers to cover all accesses to the legs, and while sailing I will keep my feet in the water.
 But my feet are so swollen that already on the second night I start to have problems putting on my shoes. 😛

-Every day, the goal is to travel a certain distance to reach your destination according to the planned route.
+Every day, the goal is to travel a certain distance to reach the next destination according to the planned route.
 But Rubén always wakes us up when breakfast is ready and we are always late, between eating, dismantling the tents and packing our backpacks.
 The more we ask him to wake us up before everything is ready, the more he laughs and doesn’t.
 But that’s part of his character and we like it that way.

 Sailing with Rubén is truly relaxing, it is an exceptional guide.
 It knows the forest like its pockets and rarely feels in danger.
 It predicts weather conditions better than anyone else and if it announces a change in arrival, it never takes long to arrive.